OneDrive/onedrive-api-docs/docs/rest-api/api/driveitem_list_versions.md

----
-author: rgregg
-ms.author: rgregg
-ms.date: 09/10/2017
-title: List versions of a file - OneDrive API
----
-# Listing versions of a DriveItem (preview)
+# Listing versions of a DriveItem

 OneDrive and SharePoint can be configured to retain the history for files.
 Depending on the service and configuration, a new version can be created for each edit, each time the file is saved, manually, or never.